finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/05_implement_ocp_compliance_operator/implement_ocp_compliance_operator.md

 oc annotate compliancescans/ocp4-cis-node-worker compliance.openshift.io/rescan=
 ```

-The compliance operator will auto-remediate all CIS policies with the exception of those policies that the CIS define as requiring manual rediation.
-In the next section we will address these [manual remediations](/gcp/06_remediation_of_manual_CIS_controls/Remediation_of_manual_CIS_controls.md).
+The compliance operator will auto-remediate all CIS policies with the exception of those policies that the CIS define as requiring manual remediation.
+In the next section we will address these [manual remediations](../06_remediation_of_manual_CIS_controls/Remediation_of_manual_CIS_controls.md).